 1921 - In December, after being awarded the Rhodes Scholarship for South Australia, Florey travels to Britain to attend Oxford University, working as ship's doctor on the voyage out.

 At Oxford he studies science and physiology, obtaining a Bachelor of Science degree and First Class Honours in Physiology in 1924.

 Florey spends most of the rest of his life in Britain, although he travels widely and makes regular trips back to Australia.

 "I was very well treated in Oxford," Florey says in a recorded interview given to Hazel de Berg in 1967 and now held in National Library of Australia Oral History Collection.

 "One could get away with any sort of gaucheries as 'Oh, just one of these rough colonials,' and this was very good line to play.
 But I fortunately fell in with Sir Charles Sherrington, who was one of the great physiologists, not only in his day but I suppose in all time.
 But I was doing some research in Sherrington's department, and one day he came along and asked me if I was interested in experimental pathology.

 "He said he thought the time was right for somebody with a physiological background to take up some experiments in pathology.
 He then said, 'Would you like to go to Cambridge?'
 And he said, 'There is a studentship vacant there, and I've been asked if there's anyone suitable here to put in for it, and I'll put your name in.'"

-1924 - Florey is offered a John Lucas Walker Student scholarship at Cambridge University, where he works as a researcher.
+1924 - Florey is offered a John Lucas Walker Student scholarship at Cambridge University.

 During the year he takes a two-month break from his work to join the Oxford University Arctic Expedition as its medical officer.